The Ducktators: Reception

 The Film Daily called the short "Acceptable", saying, "Hitler, Mussolini and Hirohito are taken for a ride – a one-way ride – in this animated cartoon, which produces many laughs at their expense."

 Home media

-Due to the short's World War II stereotypes, it has rarely been shown on American television, except for Cartoon Network as part of its anthology television show, ToonHeads.
-The Ducktators is available uncut on Looney Tunes Golden Collection: Volume 6, Disc 2.
+Due to the short's World War II stereotypes, The Ducktators has rarely been shown on American television, except for Cartoon Network as part of its anthology television show, ToonHeads.
+It is available uncut on Looney Tunes Golden Collection: Volume 6, Disc 2.